 “Here in Toronto, for instance, there are many places that are good, where there are great parks, and a lot of freedom for kids,” she says. “

-Ranked in 2014 as one of Toronto’s 50 most influential people by Toronto Life Magazine, Jennifer Keesmatt has set two goals for herself as the city’s Chief Planner: make urban planning more transparent, and engage communities in the process.
-You can read more about the steps she’s taking to achieve this at her official blog, and read her tips on how to promote your own kid-friendly, walkable community.
+Ranked in 2014 as one of Toronto’s 50 most influential people by Toronto Life magazine, Jennifer Keesmaat has set two goals for herself as the city’s Chief Planner: make urban planning more transparent, and engage communities in the process.
+Read her tips on how to promote your own kid-friendly, walkable community.

 But there are places that are terrible, too, she notes, places where children don’t do anything in their neighbourhood.